Grub Street Productions

 Grub Street Productions was an American production company founded in 1989 by three writers and producers: David Angell, Peter Casey and David Lee - who met while working on Cheers and left that show to form it.
 It was affiliated with Paramount Television (now CBS Television Studios).

-The company is most notable for creating the popular television sitcom Frasier, which aired on NBC for eleven seasons from 1993 to 2004, totalling 264 episodes and the recipient and winner of many Emmy awards, and the long-running series Wings, which likewise aired on NBC, running for eight seasons and 172 episodes from 1990 to 1997.
-Additionally, the more short-lived sitcoms The Pursuit of Happiness and Encore!
-Encore!, were produced by the company.
+The company is most notable for creating the television sitcom Frasier, which aired on NBC for eleven seasons from 1993 to 2004, totaling 264 episodes and the recipient and winner of many Emmy awards, and the series Wings, which likewise aired on NBC, running for eight seasons and 172 episodes from 1990 to 1997.
+Additionally, the sitcoms The Pursuit of Happiness and Encore!
+Encore! were also produced by the company.

 Formation

 David Angell, Peter Casey, and David Lee met on Cheers and left that series during its seventh season, in March 1989, to form the upcoming production company, which became Grub Street Productions.
 While they were writing for Cheers, they knew they would want to continue working together once it ended.
 Casey won an Emmy in 1989, which helped when it came time to form his own production company with his writing partners.
 It was named after a famous street in London, Grub Street, which became a metaphor for the commercial production of printed matter, and a world or class of impoverished journalists and writers or literary hacks.